Constructed at the zenith of the British Empire, Admiralty Arch is now being restored and transformed for the 21st century.

 Won the public auction against 28 other bidders

-Assembled a leading team of industry experts including Michael Blair (Blair Associates Architecture), Ron Slade (WSP Engineering), David Mlinaric (Interior Design), Russell Sage (Russell Sage Studio), Ramon Pajares (Hotel Advisor), Colin Wagman (Chairman)
+Assembled a leading team of industry experts including Michael Blair (Blair Associates Architecture), Ron Slade (WSP Engineering), David Mlinaric (Interior Design), Archer Humphryes (Architects and Interior Design), Ramon Pajares (Hotel Advisor), Colin Wagman (Chairman)

 Successfully gained planning in 2015 as a mixed use scheme comprising of a Hotel, Residences and Private Members’ Club